-Acne vulgaris is a fairly common skin disorder which is frequently encountered by the dermatologists in clinical practice.
+Acne vulgaris is a fairly common skin disorder that is frequently encountered by dermatologists in clinical practice.
 Its clinical manifestations range from comedones, seborrhea, and erythematous papules to pustules, with pseudocysts, nodules, or scarring that occurs less often in some of the cases.
-The available treatment options are diverse and include the topical therapies such as antibiotics, retinoids and systemic treatments like retinoids, antibiotics, and hormone modulators, as well as surgical procedures, chemical peels, and laser treatments.
-13 A recent addition to these options is topical 5% Dapsone gel.
+The available treatment options are diverse and include the topical therapies such antibiotics, and as retinoids systemic treatments like retinoids, antibiotics, and hormone modulators, as well as surgical procedures, chemical peels, and laser treatments.13 A recent addition to these options is the topical 5% Dapsone gel.

 Due to the limited number of studies comparing the effectiveness of Dapsone gel 5% and other topical treatments, we conducted this study.
-Topical 5% Dapsone gel targets the Propionibacterium acnes and leukocytes, effectively plummeting bacterial colonization and the inflammation-two key factors in the pathogenesis of acne vulgaris.
-In current study, 30 patients were allocated to both groups and treated for 4 weeks.
-Our statistics showed that both statistically dapsone group showed significant efficacy as compared to topical Adapalene group in terms of successful treatment.
+Topical 5% Dapsone gel targets the Propionibacterium acnes and leukocytes, effectively plummeting bacterial colonization and the inflammation, two key factors in the pathogenesis of acne vulgaris.
+In the current study, 30 patients were allocated to both groups and treated for 4 weeks.
+Our statistics showed that both the dapsone group showed statistically significant efficacy as compared to the control group in terms of successful treatment.

 Most of the previous studies on topical 5% Dapsone gel have assessed its efficacy as a separate treatment.
-However, our study aimed to compare it with a commonly prescribed anti-acne adapalene. medication i.e. Research conducted by Pickert et al. demonstrated that topical Dapsone gel is clinically efficacious as well as well-tolerated by the patients of acne vulgaris.
-14 Similarly, Lynde CW et al. studied 101 participants of acne vulgaris and found that topical 5% Dapsone gel is a safe as well as effective treatment for facial acne of moderate severity.15 Tanghetti et al. in their study, reported that dapsone gel yielded more promising outcomes in female patients, however, the outcome was not satisfactory among the male patients.
-16 On the contrary, in our study the results were different as the males showed better results after treatment than females.
-Our study also showed that the effectiveness of both topical 5% Dapsone gel and topical Adapalene gel is higher in moderate acne that mild acne.
-A study conducted by Lucky et al. 17 determined that topical 5% Dapsone is efficacious as well as safe in the long-term management of acne, and also has a fast onset of action in acne patients.
-As evidenced by the abovementioned studies, topical 5% Dapsone gel has proven to be a reliable and welltolerated anti-acne treatment option.
+However, our study aimed to compare it with a commonly prescribed anti-acne medication, i.e., adapalene.
+Research conducted by Pickert et al. demonstrated that topical Dapsone gel is clinically efficacious as well as well-tolerated by patients of acne vulgaris.14 Similarly, Lynde CW et al. studied 101 participants of acne vulgaris and found that topical 5% Dapsone gel is a safe as well as effective treatment for facial acne of moderate severity.15 Tanghetti et al. in their study reported that dapsone gel yielded more promising outcomes in female patients, however, the outcome was not satisfactory among the male patients.16 On the contrary, in our study, the results were different as the males showed better results after treatment than the females.
+Our study also showed that the effectiveness of both topical 5% Dapsone gel and topical Adapalene gel is higher in moderate acne than in mild acne.
+A study conducted by Lucky et al.17 determined that topical 5% Dapsone is efficacious as well as safe in the long-term management of acne, and also has a fast onset of action in acne patients.
+As evidenced by the above-mentioned studies, topical 5% Dapsone gel has proven to be a reliable and well-tolerated anti-acne treatment option.
 Our study further reinforced these findings, reaffirming its efficacy and safety in managing the acne.